CouncilofLorien/counciloflorien.github.io/docs/rulesbook/5-characters.md

 {:toc}
 </details>

-## CHARACTERS AND COMPANIES

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character’s abilities are defined by these attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities (e.g., corruption check modifiers).
 A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check [^fail] ).

 Characters are controlled by your pool of 20 general influence points or by another character's direct influence.
-See [Influencing (Controlling) a Character](/rulesbook/characters#influencing-controlling-a-character.
+See [Influencing (Controlling) a Character](/rulesbook/characters#influencing-controlling-a-character).
 See [Direct Influence](/rulesbook/characters#direct-influence) for an extended example.

 If you have enough general influence or direct influence during a given turn, you may bring a character into play.
 See [Bringing Characters into Play](/rulesbook/characters#bringing-characters-into-play)).